Java in a couple of days – Indonesia

 Borobudur, Java – Indonesia

-Coming from Bali to Jakarta – Java by plane, the plan was to travel over land back to Bali.
+On this travel I came from Bali to Jakarta – Java by plane.
+The plan was to travel over land back to Bali.
 I went straight to the trainstation to book a trainticket to Yogyakarta.
 I booked a ticket for the next night so I had one day to explore Jakarta.

-I ofcourse went to Batavia Harbour as a Dutch citizin 🙂 I was a bit dissapointed by it because it was not really a place for tourists, what I expected.
+I ofcourse went to Sunda Kelapa Harbour as a Dutch citizin 🙂 I was a bit dissapointed by it because it was not really a place for tourists, what I expected.
 It is still a harbour in use and that is good, but the way to the harbour was great.

 Yogyakarta (Yogja) is a really nice town.
 We stayed near Malioborostreet.
 Defenitely a street you must see….especially in the evening, full of nice souvenirs and clothes to buy.
 Also a big shoppingmall where you can get a good cup of coffee 🙂